PedroOthinus/Minor-JS-projects/README.md

 ## Form Validator:

 Made a client side form validator for a "Register Here" page.
 It checks some parameters and shows custom error messages to the user.
-Note that it was meant as a way to understand basic validation and doenst have any backend.
+Note that it was meant as a way to understand basic validation and doesn't have any backend.
 Meant as a way to learn basic DOM manipulation, basic validation and dinamycally styling.
 Completed on 05/10/2021.

 ## Blurry loading: